ossf/fuzz-introspector/doc/sphinx/source/user-guides/index.rst

 We can now conclude that the code is well-fuzzed in general as the coverage is high.
-We can extend the fuzzing by having more than one fuzzer target the code, for new fuzzers a good idea is to try and trigger the function in a different way than the existin fuzzer with the goal of analysing the uncovered code.
+We can extend the fuzzing by having more than one fuzzer target the code, for new fuzzers a good idea is to try and trigger the function in a different way than the existing fuzzer with the goal of analysing the uncovered code.